mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/papers/sm vs. ml.md

 the author thinks that SM people misunderstand ML people.

-occam’s razor often gets interpreted as "simpler is better".
+occam's razor often gets interpreted as "simpler is better".

 but "simpler" (higher interpretability) usually always means lower accuracy. accuracy and simplicity are conflicting goals.